isomerpages/ura-lkywcp/_apply/0-prize-cycle.md

 ---
 title: 2020 Prize Cycle
 permalink: /prize-cycle/
+image: /images/prize-cycle.jpg
+description: The nominations and evaluations for the 2020 Prize cycle have concluded.
+The results will be announced soon.
+Watch this space.
 ---

 ##### The nominations and evaluations for the 2020 Prize cycle have concluded.
 The results will be announced soon.
 Watch this space.